Thraka/thraka.github.io/articles/tutorials/get-started/drawing-on-a-console.md

+---
+description: Learn how to get started with SadConsole by drawing on a console.
+Also, learn a few basics about nesting consoles. ms.date: 06/09/2019
+---

 # Get Started (1) - Draw on a console

 Welcome to the start of the Getting Started with SadConsole tutorial series.
 This series will outline how to use the basic parts of SadConsole from the perspective of a new developer.